Contact UsInvestorsCareersMediaScienceContact Us

 Clinical Trials

-Clinical trials are an essential step in the medicine development process.
+Clinical trials are an essential step in the medicines development process.

 At Pfizer we believe researchers, trial participants, regulators, and others acting in the best interest of patients should have access to clinical trial data to advance medical understanding and promote data transparency.

 That’s why we publicly share results from our clinical trials, whether the results are neutral, negative or positive.
-In line with regulatory requirements, we are committed to transparency, and publish information about the purpose of each trial, the eligibility of patients to join the trial and the location of the study.
+In line with regulatory requirements, we are committed to transparency, and publish information about the purpose of each trial, the eligibility criteria for prospective patients to join the trial and the location of the study sites.

 There are several ways in which we share trial results and data in the UK: